 Enron Broadband Services is a leading provider of high quality, broadband Internet content and applications.
 The company’s business model combines the power of the Enron Intelligent Network, Enron’s Broadband Operating System, bandwidth trading and intermediation services, and high-bandwidth applications, to fundamentally improve the experience and functionality of the Internet.
 Enron introduces its Broadband Operating System to allow application developers to dynamically provision bandwidth on demand for the end-to-end quality of service necessary to deliver broadband content.
 Enron has also created a market for bandwidth that will allow network providers to scale to meet the demands that increasingly complex applications require.

 Enron is one of the world’s leading electricity, natural gas and communications companies.
 The company, which owns approximately $33 billion in energy and communications assets, produces electricity and natural gas, develops, constructs and operates energy facilities worldwide, delivers physical commodities and financial and risk management services to customers around the world, and is developing an intelligent network platform to facilitate online business.
 Enron’s Internet address is www.enron.com.
-The stock is traded under the ticker symbol, “ENE.”About AtomFilms
+The stock is traded under the ticker symbol, “ENE.”

-.

 ###